Groaning or Grinding Noise When Braking But Pads Are Fine: Breaking Down the Unexpected!

 7. Aftermarket Brake Pads With Improper Size

-The size and shape of aftermarket brake pads are important for a vehicle’s performance because they affect the amount of force needed to lock the wheel.
-If the brake pads are too small, they won’t wear down properly as you drive and apply the brakes.
+The size and shape of brake pads matter for how your vehicle drives.
+If brake pads are too small, they won’t wear down evenly when braking.

 8. Sticky Brake Caliper Pins

-If you have a sticking brake caliper, it will be hotter than calipers on other wheels.
+If a caliper is sticking, that wheel’s brake will get hotter than the other wheels.

 9. Corroded or Loose Bolts of Brake Calipers